bndtools/bnd/docs/_chapters/125-tour-features.md

 ---
-title: Guided Tour Workspace & Projects
+title: bnd / bndlib Features and JAR Wrapping Techniques
 layout: default
 ---

-Since bnd is by design headless, the best way to get start is to use one of the IDEs like [bndtools][1].
-They have tutorials and an IDE is a more pleasant place than a command line.
-So if you just want to learn OSGi, please go away, this chapter is not for you! bndlib relates to OSGi like the ASM byte code manipulation library relates to Java.
+This guide is about the first part of bnd mentioned in the introduction:

+>  Its primary function is generating OSGi meta data by analyzing Java classes.

+While most developers interact with OSGi through user-friendly tools like [bndtools][1] or Gradle plugins, the real power of bnd lies in its underlying library: bndlib.
+This library is the engine that automates the generation of OSGi metadata, wraps third-party JARs, and provides powerful build-time analysis and transformation of bundles.

+This guide is intended for build engineers and advanced users who need precise control over bundle construction—especially when dealing with legacy or non-OSGi JARs.
+If you’re new to OSGi or just getting started, we recommend beginning with a higher-level tutorial or IDE-based tooling. bndlib relates to OSGi like the ASM byte code manipulation library relates to Java.
 Sometimes incredibly useful but in general something you do not want to touch, and obviously not the way to learn Java.

+Here, we’ll explore core bndlib features using the command-line bnd tool to manipulate and inspect JARs, understand manifests, control import/export behavior, manage versions, and use macros to keep your builds clean and DRY.
+While bnd can be a sharp instrument, it becomes invaluable when conventional tools fall short.

+## Warning: Low-Level API Ahead

-Assuming we're now only left with the blue collar workers of our industry: people that need to maintain builds or that must do JAR engineering.
-First a word of warning, the fact that bndlib provides a function is in no way an advertisement to use that function. bndlib grew up together with the OSGi specifications and has been used to build the Reference Implementations (RI) and Test Compatibility Kits (TCK).
+First a word of warning: the fact that bndlib provides a function is in no way an advertisement to use that function. bndlib grew up together with the OSGi specifications and has been used to build the Reference Implementations (RI) and Test Compatibility Kits (TCK).
 Though this has a lot of benefits for you, the disadvantage is that it also has to support all the bad parts of the specifications, and even sometimes must be able to create erroneous situations so we could create test cases.
 And we also had to handle the situations caused by the mess of non-modular bundles out there.

 So to make it crystal clear: the fact that a function is in bndlib does not mean it is intended to be used.
 This section contains a whole bunch of things you wish you never had to touch, and if you do OSGi properly, you will only see a tiny fraction of bndlib.
 That said, when the unprepared JARs hit the OSGi framework, it is nice to have bndlib as backup.